Basic usage

 Add

---enable-native-access=ALL-UNNAMEDto suppress warnings about native access. -
+--enable-native-access=ALL-UNNAMEDto suppress warnings about native access.
+(This warning will become an error in a future JDK release.) -

 If you encounter an error about a missing library, override the java library path with